| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 and successful management of the project.
 Eleanor Laing MP also congratulated

+him together with all concerned with the project.
 The village bus shelter in Coppice Row was severely damaged a few

 days after repairs to its roof.
 In the late evening a member of staff